SConnolly1886/AWS-Site-to-Site-VPN/README.md

 Great!
 Now the config files are available.
 This will allow us to set up the VPN Connection now.

 ## Configure the On-prem Ubuntu, Strongswan routers
-Now the on-prem routers need to be configured so lets create IPSEC tunnels to the AWS environment.
+Now the on-prem routers need to be configured so let's create IPSEC tunnels to the AWS environment.
 For each on-prem router you should create 2 IPSEC tunnels ... each going to a different AWS Endpoint.

 Make sure before starting this stage that both VPN connections are in an `available` state.
 Check your AWS console to verify.